ACA Grant Programs

 Application deadlines are listed below:

-ACA Conservation, Community and Education Grants: Applications will next be accepted from January 1st until January 24th, 2019.
+ACA Conservation, Community, and Education Grants: Applications will next be accepted from January 1 until January 25, 2019.

-ACA Research Grants: Applications will next be accepted from November 1st until November 30th, 2018.
+ACA Research Grants: Applications will next be accepted between November 1 and November 30, 2018.

-This grant funds high quality research projects carried out by professional researchers, which inform the effective management of wildlife, fish populations and habitat in Alberta.
+This grant funds high quality research projects carried out by professional researchers, which inform the effective management of wildlife and fish populations and habitat in Alberta.

 This grant is dedicated to graduate students and is administered by the University of Alberta.
 This grant is supported by Syncrude Canada Ltd.